Moduli spaces of semiorthogonal decompositions in families: Moduli spaces of semiorthogonal decompositions

-By \cite[Claim~3.1]{MR3431636}, there are infinitely many exceptional sheaves on \( \Sigma _{ 2 } \) all of which have the same class in \( \mathrm{K}_{ 0 } ( \Perf \Sigma _{ 2 } ) \).
-By the deformation theory of exceptional objects, we see that they extend uniquely to \( f \)-exceptional objects on \( \cX \).
-On the other hand, since \( \Sigma _{ 0 } \) is a del Pezzo surface, exceptional objects (which are vector bundles up to shifts, in fact) on it are uniquely determined by their classes in \( \mathrm{K}_{ 0 } ( \Sigma _{ 0 } ) \).
-Hence the restrictions of the \( f \)-exceptional objects constructed above to \( f ^{ - 1 } ( \bG _{ m }) \) are the same objects (vector bundles).
-In this way one can find \( f \)-linear semiorthogonal decompositions yielding an irreducible component of \( \sod _{ f } \) which is neither separated nor quasicompact over \( U \).
-In particular, this means that \(\sod _{ f } \) is not necessarily universally closed over \( U \) by \cite[\href{https://stacks.math.columbia.edu/tag/04XU}{Tag 04XU}]{stacks-project}. \end{example}
+On the other hand, by~\cite[Claim~3.1]{MR3431636}, there are infinitely many exceptional sheaves on $ \Sigma_2 $, all of which have the same class in $ \mathrm{K}_0 ( \Sigma_2 )$.
+By the deformation theory of exceptional objects they extend uniquely to $ f $-exceptional objects on $ \cX $; in general this is the case only after passing to an \'etale neighbourhood of $ 0 \in U $, but in this example it is not necessary since \( \bA ^{ 1 } \) is simply connected and the morphism $ f $ is trivial over $ \bG_{ \mathrm{m} } $.

+The restrictions of these $f$-exceptional objects on a non-central fiber (which are all isomorphic to~$\bP^1\times\bP^1$) are all isomorphic to a single exceptional vector bundle.
+In this way one can find $ f $-linear semiorthogonal decompositions yielding an irreducible component of $ \sod_f $ which is neither separated nor quasicompact over $ U $, because it is the affine line with infinitely many origins.